Apply until March 31, 2023 and get 2% discount!

 Applicants: This program is designed for students who have an undergraduate degree (BA) in any subject, and also for professionals who want to conduct a second MA degree.

-The master's program in Visual and Media Anthropology is designed to prepare students for later positions as experts in visual anthropology (ethnographic film, ethnographic photography) in the following areas, among others:
+The master's program in Visual and Media Anthropology is designed to prepare students for later positions as experts in visual anthropology (ethnographic film, ethnographic photography) and VR in the following areas, among others:

 • Editor, writer, director at cultural studies-oriented TV stations and film production companies.